VEAF/VEAF-OvGME-DCS-game-file-mods/xConfig_-_Cockpit_-_M-2000C_-_Cockpit_Indications_Fix/readme-original.txt

 cristal displays for both a better fidelity to the real aircraft and a better visual experience.

+All symbologies and fonts texture are fully redone from scratch using pixel-aligned vector graphic and converted in DDS format for a better alpha mipmapping and optimization.

-All symbology elements size, position and proportion of elements with each others were carefully and patientely adjusted to better reflect the real ones according footages, photographies and best guess.
+symbology elements size, position and proportion of elements with each others were carefully and patientely adjusted to better reflect the real ones according footages, photographies and best guess.
 If you noticed a mistake or if you have remarks, please contact me via the Eagle Dynamics DCS Forum :